Archive

 Hiland Cheddar CheeseHiland provides Oklahoma and surrounding areas with the highest quality and locally sourced dairy products.
 Hiland cheddar cheese takes this tasty and refreshing club sandwich to the next level.

-Bar-S Deli Ham – Bar-s Ham is an award-winning & high-quality addition to the classic club.
+Bar-S Deli Ham – Bar-S Ham is an award-winning & high-quality addition to the classic club.
 Based out of Altus, this ham is the product of science-based technology and modern operations.

 Scissortail Farms Butter Lettuce | Scissortail Farms Basil – Scissortail Farms provides fresh Oklahoma produce that makes the perfect addition to this classic Oklahoma sandwich recipe.
 Scissortail Farms Butter lettuce and Basil are fresh, organic, and tasty – the perfect add-in to the best club sandwich recipe!